hoc-ppu/large_print_formulae/README.md

 pdflatex example.tex
 ```

 You should now see a new file called `example.pdf`.
-You can insert this file into the Large print Bill.
+You can insert this file into the large print bill in InDesign.